-Studies show that the cross plan was not built according to a well-organized project, but it is rather the result of a succession of different plans, modified and renovated over time.
+Studies show that the cross plan was not built according to a well-organized project, but it is rather the result of a succession of different plans, which were modified and renovated over time.

-On the walls, the several redeployed ancient and medieval architectural elements suggest that historical complexity, to say nothing of the circular apsis, enriched by a series of earthen sculptures that unmistakably refer to the Romanesque age (11th – 12th-century a.D.).
+On the walls, one can notice several redeployed ancient and medieval architectural elements, to say nothing of the circular apsis, where a series of earthenware sculptures unmistakably refer to the Romanesque age, between the 11th and 12th century AD.

-On the side, however, we glimpse other elements that tell about a more recent past.
-The columns and capitals of the church date all back to the Antique and Romanesque epochs, maybe coming from buildings of the nearby town of Sarsina.
+On the sides, other elements tell about a more ancient past.
+The columns and capitals of the church all date back to the Roman and Late Antique period, and probably came from buildings of the nearby town of Sarsina.
 The refinement of the precious marbles coming from different areas of the Mediterranean, recalls buildings of great prestige.

-In the chapels of the transept is a lapidarium, which displays several architectural elements dating back to Late Antiquity, the Middle Ages, and Modernity, such as fragments of capitals, plutei, architraves, and slabs with animal and vegetal decorations as well as depictions recalling religious meanings.
+It is possible to see fragments of capitals, plutei, architraves and slabs with animal and vegetal decorations, as well as depictions recalling religious meanings.